hectorMiranda/marcetuxstudios/_posts/2015-02-04-es6-promises-replacing-callbacks.md

 For the matching pipeline it doesn't matter — the steps are inherently sequential — but I've already hit a case where I wanted all three failures logged, not just the first.
 `Promise.all` is the right primitive; knowing when it isn't is the part you learn after.

+*Update: One more pattern worth noting after a week of use — wrapping each `.then()` handler in a try/catch is redundant; any throw inside a promise handler automatically becomes a rejection and flows to the nearest `.catch()`.
+The moment I stopped defensive- coding inside individual handlers and trusted the chain, the code got meaningfully shorter.
+The chain is the error boundary.*